EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Experiments

 \subsection{Ablation Studies}

-To validate the design choices in \ours, we conduct an ablation study on the evolving strategy, Dirichlet parameterization, smoothing schedule, and explicit bond generation (Fig. \ref{fig:ablation}).
+To validate the design choices in \ours, we conduct an ablation study on the evolving strategy, Dirichlet parameterization, smoothing schedule, explicit bond generation and sampling steps (Fig. \ref{fig:ablation}).
 We evaluate PoseBuster Validity (PB-Valid), binding affinity (Vina Score / Min / Dock), and Strain Energy (SE).
 Full results are reported in Appendix \ref{sec:full_ablation}.

 \textbf{Evolving E-Geodesic mechanism.} Replacing the proposed evolving endpoint strategy with a naïve e-geodesic using a fixed Dirac target leads to severe degradation: low PB-Valid, high SE, and repulsive Vina scores.
 This indicates that prematurely collapsing the target variance or concentration induces excessively imbalanced training signals and prevents effective convergence.
 In contrast, dynamically evolving the endpoint variance and concentration yields substantial improvements across all metrics, demonstrating that the evolving strategy is essential for stable exponential-geodesic generation on the Fisher–Rao manifold.